gatsbyjs/gatsby/docs/docs/using-cloudinary-image-service.md

 ### Prerequisites

-Before using the `gatsby-source-cloudinary` you should do the following :
+Before using the `gatsby-source-cloudinary` plugin you should do the following:

 - Upload the images to a folder on Cloudinary.
 This folder can have any name of your choosing.
 - Obtain your API key and API secret from your Cloudinary dashboard.